2005:

 The soundtrack to Disney's animated Aladdin is released on Walt Disney Records.

-The album, which will win the Academy Award and Golden Globe Award for Best Original Score, features the music of Alan Menken (who also produced the collection).
+The album, which will win the Academy Award and Golden Globe Award for Best Original Score, features the

 1994:

-Before Christmas, featuring 10 songs by Danny Elfman.
+Nightmare Before Christmas, featuring 10 songs by Danny Elfman.

 Carl Stalling, Walt's first musical

-was the first music director to
+director, was the first music

-extensively use the metronome to
+director to extensively use the

-time film scores.
-Stalling is also
+metronome to time film scores.

-one of three composers, along
+Stalling is also one of three

-with Max Steiner and Scott
+composers, along with Max Steiner

-Bradley, credited with inventing
+and Scott Bradley, credited with

-the click track!
+inventing the click track!

 2007: